plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 For more details on custom events and custom properties, please check out [this documentation page](https://plausible.io/docs/custom-event-goals).

+## How to track ecommerce revenue

+You can assign dynamic monetary values to goals and custom events to track revenue attribution.
+Revenue attribution helps you determine which marketing campaigns and landing pages result in the most revenue for your business or ecommerce store.

+When you create a new custom event, you can now optionally assign a monetary value to it.
+Our revenue tracking supports multi-currencies too.
+You can send data in any local currency that the purchase is made in.

+In the "Enhanced measurements" section of our WordPress plugin settings, tick the "Ecommerce revenue" and click on the "Save Changes" button.

+Ecommerce revenue won't show up automatically in your Plausible dashboard.
+You'll have to configure the goal for them to show up.
+Here's how:

+* To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
+* You should see a prompt to add a goal.
+Click on the "+ Add goal" button to go to the goal creation form
+* Select "Custom event" as the goal trigger, enter the goal name in the "Event name" field, tick to "Enable Revenue Tracking" and set the currency of your choice
+* This currency will be used for total and average revenue metrics in the dashboard.
+Note that the currency for a specific event cannot be changed later.
+* Next, click on the "Add goal" button and you’ll be taken back to the Goals page
+* You can now start sending revenue data from your site alongside custom events.
+Here's a guide on [how to do that](https://plausible.io/docs/ecommerce-revenue-tracking#3-start-sending-the-revenue-data-from-your-site)

 ## How to track 404 error pages

 Having 404 error pages on your WordPress site can lead to a bad user experience, a negative first impression, and even damage your search engine rankings and traffic you get from Google.